EtaiWil/Arkanoid/README.md

 - Game Over and Victory Screens
 ## how to play
 * Use the arrow keys to move the paddle.
- * Press 'P' to pause the game and space bar to resume it.
+ * Press 'P' to pause the game and the space bar to resume it.
 ## Setup
 ### Option 1 without Ant
 1. Clone the repository: